 Jeff Gross is in his fourth year as an assistant coach at UNCG under women's head coach Michael Coll in 2017.

-This past season the Spartans posted their best overall record, 11-8-3 and 5-2-2 in the Southern Conference, since Gross and Coll arrived to campus.
+This past season the Spartans posted their best overall record, 11-8-3 and 5-2-2 in the Southern Conference, in the last four years.
 UNCG won its last three regular season games and then the SoCon Tournament, the eighth in program history and first since 2010.

 In Gross' second season the Spartans posted a 9-9-3 record and improved to 6-2-1 in the Southern Conference.
 The team earned a No. 3 seed in the SoCon Tournament, it's highest in four seasons and seven players earned All-SoCon honors.